 Given that it is an interpreted language (i.e., it is only compiled at runtime), Python is not usually discussed much in the HPC space since there is limited scope for control over many factors that influence performance.
-Where we are observing a lot of growth is where applications are being written in languages like C++ under the hood but are intended to be primarily used via their Python interfaces.
+Where we are observing a lot of growth is where applications are being written in languages like C++ under the hood but are intended to be primarily used via their Python interfaces (such as is done in deep learning frameworks).